nucypher/nucypher/docs/source/architecture/service_fees.rst

 Global fee range
 ----------------

 The global fee range is a means of establishing quasi-universal pricing for the NuCypher service.
-It is enforced via the function ``feeRateRange`` in ``PolicyManager.sol``, which specifies per sharing policy and per 24h period constraints expressed in **WEI**.
+It is enforced via the function ``feeRateRange`` in ``PolicyManager.sol``, which specifies per sharing policy and per period (7 days) constraints expressed in **WEI**.
 Note that elsewhere, fee rates are discussed in **GWEI** and fiat (USD).

 The minimum fee rate chosen by stakers must fall within the global fee range.
 The network will launch with the following parameters: